containers/podman-desktop/website/docs/extensions/write/index.md

 #### Writing the codebase of the extension

-package.json describes the metadata of the extension.
+The `package.json` file describes the metadata of the extension.
 Extension activates by launching the `activate` function of the main file.

 ##### Entry point
-Entrypoint of the extension (`main` entry in `package.json` file) needs to expose two functions.
+The extension entry point (`main` entry in `package.json` file) might expose two functions:

 One is for activation (`activate`), one for deactivation (`deactivate`).
 This one is optional.